Aedif/multi-token-edit/README.md

 ## Macro Generator

-Using the selected fields the module will generate simple macros that will update/toggle data on plceables.
+Using the selected fields the module will generate simple macros that will update, toggle, delete, or open Mass Edit forms.

-**Target**
+### **Target**

-Define the target for the macro
+Define the target for the generated macro

+- `ALL` - All documents within the selected [scope](#scope)
-- IDs of Current Selected (IDs of placeables are stored within the macro and will only affect them)
+- `IDs of Current Selected` - IDs of documents are stored within the macro and will be looked up at run-time
-- All Selected (macro will target selected placeables at run-time)
+- `Search` - A search will be performed within the selected [scope](#scope) using configured fields
+  - `Search Fields` - A sub-menu made available when `Search` is selected.
+Enter key-value pairs to be used in the search
+- `Tagger` - A search will be performed within the selected [scope](#scope) using [Tagger](https://foundryvtt.com/packages/tagger) module's 'tags'.
+  - `Tags` - A sub-menu made available when `Tagger` is selected.
+Define a comma separated list of tags to be used in the search.
+  - `Must Match` - A sub-menu made available when `Tagger` is selected.
+Select whether any one (`Any Tag`) or all (`All Tags`) tags must be contained within the document for a successful match.

+### **Scope**

+Limit the scope of documents affected by the macro.

+- `Selected` - Only selected documents at macro run-time will be considered
-- All in active Scene (macro will target all placeable on the active scene)
+- `Active Scene` - All documents in the currently active scene
-- Tagger (macro will target Tagger module's tags)

-**Method**

-How the fields should be be applied

-- Update (direct update)
-- Toggle (2 alternating updates)
+- `World` - All documents throughout the game world

+**Action**

+The action you want the macro to perform on all documents that matched based on [Target](#target) and [Scope](#scope)

+- `Update` - Updates the documents using the data in the text box
+- `Toggle` - Alternates document updates between the data in the two text boxes
+  - `Toggle Detection` - A sub-menu made available when `Toggle` is selected.
+How should the macro determine whether a particular document has been toggle on or off.
+    - `Field Compare` - Check if the data within the text box matches the document
+    - `Flag` - Apply a unique flag to track whether data has been already applied to the document
+- `Open Mass Edit Form` - Opens the Mass Edit form (Shift+E)
+- `Delete` - Deletes the documents

+In addition to the above, if `Update` or `Toggle` are selected you'll also get an option to select the matched documents and/or run another macro.
+Useful if you have macros that require placeables to be under control for them to execute.
+For example filters in the [Token Magic FX](https://foundryvtt.com/packages/tokenmagic) compendium.

-Randomization and Add/Subtract operators are supported but will add a dependency and require Mass Edit to be active when they are run.
+[Randomization](#randomization) and [Add/Subtract](#addingsubtracting) operators are supported but will add a dependency on `Mass Edit` to be active when the macro is run.

 Example video: